-As the geographic and economic center of the Cape Cod region, Barnstable hosts a regional airport, ferry terminals, and the Cape Cod Regional Transit Authority's main transportation center, which hosts the popular CapeFlyer rail service.
+As the geographic and economic center of the Cape Cod region, Barnstable hosts a regional airport, ferry terminals, and the Cape Cod Regional Transit Authority's main transportation center, which hosts the popular CapeFlyer rail service and regional bus services.
 While these facilities contribute significantly to our economy, we also must consider their local impacts.
 We are increasingly serving diverse needs and must continue to be responsive to the evolving ways people travel, the desire expressed by many of our citizens for more multi-modal connectivity and changing needs seasonally and over time.
 We ask the Cape Cod Commission, as our regional planning agency and metropolitan planning organization, to take the lead on convening local, state, and federal partners to work together to discuss our current conditions and evaluate the opportunities available to our region.

 The Cape's transportation focus cannot just be on the anticipated replacement of the canal bridges.
-We must think about the multiple ways people travel to the Cape, and how residents, visitors, and the seasonal and year-round workforce reach their destinations on this side of the bridge.
-Barnstable calls on the Cape Cod Commission to undertake a regional transportation study, and we offer our cooperation and assistance in that effort.
+Now is the perfect time to consider the multiple ways people travel to the Cape, and how residents, visitors, and the seasonal and year-round workforce reach their destinations on this side of the bridge.
+Barnstable joins with the efforts of County Commissioner Mark Forest and appeals to the Cape Cod Commission to undertake a regional transportation study in a timely manner.
+We offer our cooperation and assistance in this effort.